7 Reasons to offer pickup points when selling online

 1. Pickup points prevent missed deliveries & re-deliveries

-Missed deliveries cause complaints, which burden the carrier and retailers as customers don’t hesitate to express their frustrations on social media and review platforms such as Trust Pilot.
+Misplaced deliveries cause complaints, which burden the carrier and retailers as customers don’t hesitate to express their frustrations on social media and toward customer services.

 2. Pickup delivery points prevent porch theft